Kuch Pak Raha Hai

 Step 2:

 Heat mustard oil in a pan.
 Add whole dried red chillies, ginger, heeng and methi seeds (If you wish you can also add rai and few curry leaves at this step).
-When the spices begin to release aroma, turn the flame to low or switch it off (to later prevent kadhi from splitting).
+When the spices begin to release aroma, turn the flame to low or switch it off (to prevent kadhi from splitting).

 Sautéing spices in oil in a pan.